MakeAWishFoundation/SwiftyMocky/guides/Generics.md

 1. AutoComplete issues for given, perform and verify: - use full `<MockName>.Given.` for getting autocomplete.
 1. Use full `.any(Value.Type)` instead of `.any`, to avoid ambiguity.
 1. Matching issues - if you are using generic parameters as `.value`, you might need to add additional comparators to `Matcher` instance.
+However, it should be handled for most of basic types.

 ## Protocols with associated types